-6. When coaching, I take my lead from that part of me which connects with the person I'm working with, acknowledging the innate infinite intelligence beneath the surface, which is available to both of us.
+6. When coaching, I take my lead from that part of me which connects with the person I'm working with, trusting the infinite intelligence beneath the surface, which is available to us both.

 7. A main purpose of my work is to help bring about peace of mind through the confidence of being part of an infinitely wider system designed to self-heal.